-Tree [Defects
+Tree Defects

-None
+None 62%

-The same of the sa 62%

-Minor

-37%
+Minor 37%

-Major

-Less than 1%
+Major Less than 1%

-Significant

-Less than 1%
+Significant Less than 1%

 An assessment of tree size alone is not adequate to manage the structural diversity of the urban forest due to the wide range of species, their expected lifespans and different sizes at maturity.
 To overcome this and to monitor the relative age of our urban forest, we classify and describe trees based on their stage of maturity (or age class) being young, semi-mature, mature or over-mature.
 We routinely record and update the age class of all street and park trees and have established indicative targets for each as a proportion of the overall tree population.